 President, Smart Energy Council; Director, Global Solar Council; Treasurer, New Zealand & Pacific Solar & Storage Council; Director, Australian Institute of Energy; and CEO, NoCarbon Pty Ltd.

-Steve is a former political adviser, private & public sector senior executive, and policy creator.
+Steve is a former political advisor, private & public sector senior executive, and policy creator.
 Steve works pro bono on advocacy and policy for those not-for-profit peak bodies.

 Steve is available for short-term engagements on smart energy, solar & energy storage and grid transformation pathways to fully distributed energy networks.